 Second, the free-banking paradigm does not include a monopoly central bank.
 The Second Bank of the United States—roughly speaking, the U.S. central bank of its time—closed its doors in 1836.
 Its defeat, engineered by populist President Andrew Jackson, came with wide support from a public that had been generally suspicious of banks since the founding of the Republic.
 But the end of the Second Bank was by no means the end of federal government involvement in banking.
 With the Second Bank gone, the federal government still needed depositories for its funds.
 Certain private banks, which came to be known as “pet banks,” were selected for this privilege.
 This was one way in which the federal government continued to influence the banking system.

-A third intervention, practiced by federal and state governments, was prohibition of branch banking.
+A third intervention, practiced by federal and state governments, was the prohibition of branch banking.
 No banks were allowed to cross state lines to open branches, and there were significant restrictions within most states as well.
 The strictest state laws forbade any branching whatever, while others allowed branching within their states on a limited basis.
 The result was that many communities could only be served by small, poorly capitalized, and often poorly managed local banks.
 Stronger city banks might have established branches in areas where early banks had failed or where none had emerged, particularly with the spread of the telegraph and railroads.
 But they were not allowed to do so.
 For confirmation of the ill effects of branch prohibition, we need only look as far as Canada, which has always had a few strong nationwide banks.
 During the Great Depression, when some 9,000 U.S. banks failed, not a single Canadian bank went under.

 Fourth, many state governments required banks to hold their bonds as part of their reserves.
-This of course provided a captive market for such bonds.
+This, of course, provided a captive market for such bonds.
 The National Banking System, established after the Civil War, imposed a requirement to hold federal Treasury securities.
 Thus the five-dollar gold note (see photo), issued by the Farmers Gold Bank of San Jose, California, in 1874 promises to “pay the bearer on demand five dollars in gold coin.”
 But it also says the note is “secured by bonds of the United States deposited with the U.S. Treasurer at Washington.”
 In other words, the government gave the banks incentive to substitute bonds for some of the gold they might have held as reserves.

-The gold standard is to blame for severe downturns in 1893 and 1907.
 The panic of 1893 was quite severe.
 That year saw numerous railroad bankruptcies, bank failures, and declining stock prices.
 Among the causes were general overbuilding of railroads, the Silver Purchase Act of 1890, and the protectionist McKinley tariff of 1890.
 Perhaps a modern central bank, with unlimited money-creation power, could have mitigated some of the immediate pain.
 But as we have seen, the record of the Federal Reserve, which acquired that power in the following century, suggests a failed institution.
 As it was, the panic was over in fairly short order and economic growth resumed.

 The Panic of 1907 was marked by bank runs, numerous bankruptcies, and sharp drops in stock prices.
 A trigger for the Panic was a failed attempt to corner the stock of United Copper using borrowed money.
 Other factors included the San Francisco earthquake and the Hepburn Act, which gave the Interstate Commerce Commission power to set maximum railroad rates, suppressing the shares of those companies.